ArmaniBanks/proovra/README.md

 Optional:

 - `PROOVRA_KV_DB_KEY` to override the Vercel KV key used for the app database.
 Default: `proovra:database:v3`.
+- `PROOVRA_BLOB_ACCESS` can be set to `public` only when the connected Blob store allows public uploads.
+Private Blob stores work by default.

 Local development keeps using `data/proovra-db.json` and `public/uploads/proofs` when those production storage variables are not set.